 You’ve got the ring on your finger, you’ve set the date, the frock is being made and the venue hired.
 But wait!
-Where is the honeymoon?
+Where are you going for the honeymoon?

-I get asked by a lot of loved-up pre-nups about honeymoon ideas, so this post is everything that I reckon you’d love about New Caledonia.
+I get asked by a lot of loved-up pre-nups about honeymoon ideas, so this post is everything that I reckon you’d love about honeymooning in New Caledonia.

-2. Pillow time.
-There are loads of hotels and resorts to choose from in Noumea and at all price points.
+There are loads of hotels and resorts to choose from in Noumea and at many price points.

 I really like the Hilton on Anse Vata Beach with sea views and restaurants and bars within a baguette’s throw of your balcony.

 Hotel Le Lagon is set about a block back from Anse Vata Beach.
 It is 3-stars and great for those wanting a medium price but new and modern facilities.
 (Walk out the door and turn right for warm croissants from the local bakery!)

 If you want to hide away in an exclusive resort, you’ll be thrilled to know the a new 5-star Sheraton Deva Golf Resort and Spa opened about five years ago.
 It’s about two hours drive north of Noumea with not much around it except beaches and a new golf course.